MordantWastrel/cf_swarm/part-5-instance-setup/1-provisioning.md

 If you're already familiar with provisioning and configuring an instance \(droplet\) and just want to get to Docker, you can skip this section.

+{% hint style='info' %}
+## Automated Provisioning
+This guide will manually provision a "template" instance and then replicate it, but this process can be automated using tools like [Terraform](https://www.terraform.io).

+{% endhint %}

 ## Create a Droplet

 When you log in to your DigitalOcean account, you'll be greeted with an empty Droplet Management utility.